Major Options and Requirements

-Most public school guidance counselors must be licensed.
-Some guidance counselors may be required to have completed a supervised internship or practicum and a master's degree program prior to becoming licensed.
-Others are required to have a teaching license and some teaching experience prior to becoming licensed.
+All public school guidance counselors require a license, certification, or endorsement, depending on the state.
+Most are required to have completed a supervised internship or practicum and a master's degree program prior to becoming licensed.
+A few are required to have a teaching license and some teaching experience prior to becoming licensed.
 Students generally complete continuing education credits in order to maintain licensure.

 Job Outlook and Salary Information

 Employment opportunities are predicted to grow by 8% from 2014 to 2024 for career and school counselors, according to the U.S. Bureau of Labor Statistics (BLS).
 Job growth will be due to an increasing number of elementary schools now required to hire counselors.
 Expanding roles of counselors may also add to the growth.
 These roles may include drug and alcohol abuse counseling, suicide counseling and crisis intervention.
-According to the BLS, the median salary for guidance counselors in 2014 was $53,370.
+According to the BLS, the median salary for school and career counselors in 2016 was $54,560.